 Pro-Palestinian protesters block traffic on Golden Gate Bridge in San Francisco

-A pro-Palestinian protest action was blocking all traffic on the Golden Gate Bridge in San Francisco Wednesday morning.
+A pro-Palestinian protest action briefly blocked all traffic on the Golden Gate Bridge in San Francisco Wednesday morning.

+Protesters stopped cars and stretched banners across the roadway denouncing Israel's bombing of Rafah in the Gaza Strip and demanding that the U.S. stop arming Israel.

 Northbound and southbound traffic on the bridge was at a standstill as of 8 a.m.